ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## The Team

-We are the Shahrood RC team, a group of students passionate about robotics, electronics, and programming, working toward the WRO 2025 competition in the Future Engineers category.
+We are the ShahroodRC team, a group of students passionate about robotics, electronics, and programming, working toward the WRO 2025 competition in the Future Engineers category.

 ### 👨‍💼 Sepehr Yavarzadeh
 - **Role**: Project Manager and Software Engineer.